The New Self

 The trouble with the majority of believers is that their minds have never been renewed.

 The mind will never be renewed until they begin to practice love.
-They must live this love life that Jesus introduced to the world.
+We need to love other people with God’s love so that they may to experience it.